RajaSriJyothula21/Smart_Grocery/README.md

 - Vercel
 - Render

-### Development Tools
-- Git
-- GitHub
-- VS Code
+## How It Works

+1. The user enters a recipe or meal request.
+2. The request is processed using AI.
+3. Required ingredients are identified.
+4. The system matches the ingredients with grocery products.
+5. A grocery cart is generated for the user.
+6. Users can review and manage the generated cart.

-## Key Features
+## Application Flow

-- AI-powered recipe understanding
-- Ingredient extraction
-- Pantry matching
-- Automatic grocery cart generation
-- Alternative product suggestions
-- User authentication
+User
-- Grocery management
-- Responsive web interface
+↓
+React Frontend
+↓
+Node.js + Express.js Backend
+↓
+Gemini API
+↓
+MongoDB
+↓
+Grocery Recommendations / Cart
+↓
+React Frontend

 ## Purpose

-The main purpose of SmartCart AI is to simplify grocery planning.
+The main goal of SmartCart AI is to reduce the effort involved in planning grocery purchases.

-Instead of manually searching for every ingredient required for a recipe, the application uses AI to understand the user's request and helps create a grocery cart based on the required ingredients.
+Instead of manually searching for every ingredient required for a recipe, users can provide their meal idea and receive an organised grocery cart.

-The project also demonstrates the integration of frontend development, backend APIs, databases, authentication, and Generative AI in a full-stack application.

 ## Future Improvements

-- Real-time grocery store integration
+- Personalised grocery recommendations
+- Better pantry management
+- Nutrition information
-- Price comparison between products
+- Price comparison
+- Multiple grocery store integration
 - Improved AI recommendations
-- Nutrition-based recommendations
-- Better pantry management
-- Shopping history
+- Shopping history and favourites
-- Personalised recommendations
-- Improved mobile experience

 ## Author